Skip to main content

 2. After receiving the input, Kombai displays the currently selected tech stack with three options: Scan Workspace, Configure, and Proceed.

-3. Click Scan Workspace to let Kombai identify the tech stack used in your workspace.
+3. Click Scan Workspace to let Kombai identify the tech stack used in your project.
 Alternatively, you can change the tech stack by clicking Configure.
 Once you’ve configured the tech stack, click Proceed.
 To continue with the currently selected tech stack, simply click Proceed.

 Review and update plan

 Once you proceed, Kombai starts processing the input.
-It also reads files in your workspace to better understand the context.
+It also reads files in your repo to better understand the context.
 Based on this analysis, Kombai generates a detailed code plan.
 The plan consists of the following structure:

 1. Sections: A list of all sections present in the design or asked in the input.